Lecture Notes in Cosmology: Big-Bang Nucleosynthesis

-Numerically solving this equation, one finds
+Numerically solving this equation, one finds:

-Note that we can use Saha equation only until chemical equilibrium holds true.
-When the reaction $p + n \leftrightarrow D + \gamma$ unbalances and deuterium is formed, we must use the full Boltzmann equation \eqref{Boltzmannequationfinal}.
-However, it can be shown numerically that the two equations provide compatible results up to the moment in which the equilibrium is broken.
-Therefore, Saha equation is an useful tool for estimating \textit{when} the equilibrium is broken but, of course, if one needs precise results one should solve the full Boltzmann equation.
+Note that the above derivation presupposes chemical equilibrium, but this does not last forever.
+When the reaction $p + n \longleftrightarrow D + \gamma$ unbalances and a deuteron is formed, we must use the full Boltzmann equation \eqref{Boltzmannequationfinal}.
+However, it can be shown numerically that the two equations provide compatible results up to the moment when equilibrium is broken.

+Finally, note that only two-body reactions are efficient during the epoch considered here, so Helium-4 is formed only after a chain of two-body processes that is shown in the next subsection.
+It is mainly for this reason that the formation of the deuteron provides a bottleneck.